California 39th Congressional District: Florida Surge district. In 2024, voted D+10%. Democratic peak: D+29 in 2016.

 CA-39 spans the eastern San Gabriel Valley, where a large Asian American population—including substantial Chinese and Korean communities—has made it one of the most competitive suburban districts in the state, decided by just over a point in 2024.

-Its demographics — a population of 96,969, a 38% non-Hispanic-white share, a median household income of $93,074 — situate the district close to national averages on several dimensions.
+A population of 96,969, a 38% non-Hispanic-white share, and a median household income of $93,074 describe the district.

 Compare two places, side by side